vieiragcv/team-profile-generator/README.md

 GIVEN a command-line application that accepts user input

--- PART 1: STARTING APPLICATION --
+-- PART 1: STARTING APPLICATION --  (COMPLETE)

 WHEN I start the application
 THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number

--- PART 2: USER PROMPTS --
+-- PART 2: USER PROMPTS --    (COMPLETE)

 WHEN I enter the team manager’s name, employee ID, email address, and office number THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team

 WHEN I select the engineer option
 THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu

 WHEN I select the intern option